-You can make these three simple changes today to avoid this problem in the future.
+You can make these three simple changes to your cancellation policy today to avoid this problem in the future.
 (And, in my business, I treat all clients the same—yep, even friends.)

 1. Decide how many “get out of jail free” cancellations your clients can have.
 In my salon, we offer one last-minute cancellation per client.
 Here is sample verbiage you can write to your client during that cancellation day:

 “Although we understand life can cause changes to your schedule, we only waive one last-minute cancellation fee.
-If you have to cancel for any reason in the future, please allow 24-hour notice.
+If you have to cancel for any reason in the future, please allow 24-hour notice per our cancellation policy.
 Thank you for your understanding.
 We appreciate your business.”

 2. Request a credit card while booking.
 I found my cancellations and no shows dropped by 85% when I started doing this!
 I also found that new clients afraid to book with a credit card were often the last-minute cancellation culprits.
 Do you have an online booking system?
 It may be as simple as turning on that feature!
 If not, it may be an extra step, but it will prove to be well worth it when you are making guaranteed income on all your appointments.
 Nobody likes to hear, “I told you so,” but I’m here if you need me!